toksaitov/AndroidStudioPortable/Readme.md

         - Android Studio _bin_ directory
         - Android SDK _tools_ and _platform-tools_ directories

+* __Remove-SetupTemporaryFiles.ps1__

+    + Removes all aria2 and 7-Zip files then Studio and JDK archives.

 * __Remove-AndroidStudioPortable.ps1__

-    + Removes all aria2, lessmsi and 7-Zip files with the SDK, Studio, and JDK archives and installers.
+    + Removes all aria2 and 7-Zip files then Studio and JDK archives.
     + Removes the unpacked SDK, Studio, and JDK directories but leaves the portable home directory along.